slowproj/slowdash/app/server/slowapi/docs/README.md

 # SlowAPI

 SlowAPI is a Web-server micro-framework in Python.
 Like FastAPI (or Flask), URLs are parsed, parameters are extracted, and the requests are routed to user code.
-Unlike FastAPI (or Flask), requests are bound to methods of class instances, not only to functions or single instance of a class, while binding to functions like FastAPI/Flask is also supported.
-One HTTP request can be handled by multiple user handlers, such as multiple instances of an user class or mixed instances of various classes and functions, and the responses are aggregated in customizable way.
-This design is made for dynamic plug-in systems (where each plugin might return partial data) with the chain-of-responsibility scheme.
+Unlike FastAPI or Flask, requests in SlowAPI can be bound to methods of multiple class instances, not just to functions or a single instance.
+However, binding to standalone functions (as in FastAPI/Flask) is also supported.
+One HTTP request can be handled by multiple user handlers, for example, multiple instances of a user class or a combination of different classes and functions, and the responses are aggregated in a customizable way.
+This is designed for dynamic plug-in systems (where each plugin might return partial data) with the chain-of-responsibility scheme.
 SlowAPI implements both ASGI and WSGI.

 ## Dependencies